 A good thing to remember is to budget your student loan over 39 or 40 weeks – you’re not physically at uni for 52 weeks of the year!

 One final tip – and it sounds almost too simple to be true, but look at your bank statements!
-This is the easiest way to see how much money you have and track your spending habits.
+This, or using a bank card like Monzo, is the easiest way to see how much money you have and track your spending habits.
 Contactless payments are great, but the two pounds here, and the five pounds there soon mount up – believe us, we’ve seen it happen!

 Tasks for this week